 Read more about ABLE, Inc. here.

-The ABLE Foundation’s annual Golf Tournament and Steak Fry is scheduled for Saturday, June 27, at Ma Cal Grove in Caledonia.
+The ABLE Foundation’s 23rd annual Golf Tournament and Steak Dinner Fundraiser will be held on Saturday, June 27, at Ma Cal Grove Country Club in Caledonia.

-ABLE, Inc. has full-time and part-time Direct Support Professional positions available in Caledonia, Houston and La Crescent.
+Also, ABLE, Inc. has full-time and part-time Direct Support Professional positions available in Caledonia, Houston and La Crescent as well as a Direct Support Supervisor position in Houston.
 For more information, click here.

 ABLE purchases land for new Caledonia center